Skip to main content

 Employee’s Contribution

-Individuals, including non-residents earning remuneration for services in Norway, are subject to social security and pension contributions, paid alongside income taxes.
-The individual’s contribution is set at a higher rate for self-employed persons (11.1%) compared to employees (7.9%).
-Foreigners may be exempt, either wholly or partially, based on social security agreements or upon application if satisfactorily covered in their home country.
+Individuals, including non-residents earning remuneration for services in Norway, may be subject to Norwegian national insurance contributions in addition to income taxes.
+The individual’s contribution rate for employees is currently 7.6%, while self-employed persons pay 10.8%.
+Foreigners may be exempt, either wholly or partially, based on social security agreements or if satisfactorily covered in their home country.

 Conditions include

-• Income below NOK 64,650 is exempt; contributions cannot exceed 25% of income beyond this threshold.
+• Income below NOK 99,650 is exempt, and contributions cannot exceed 25% of income beyond this threshold.

-• Individuals under 17 or over 69 years pay a reduced rate of 5.1%.
+• Individuals under 17 or over 69 years generally pay a reduced rate of 5.1%.

 • Employee contributions are not tax-deductible.